Protocentral/ADS1292rShield_Breakout/README.md

  d.
 From the above mentioned "ads1292r_shield" directory Copy/Move the contents of the ADS1292rShield_Breakout/Processing/ces_view_ecg folder to the Processing sketchbook directory which is also mentioned above (Locate the Processing sketchbook)

  e.
-Finally, copy the controlP5 & gwoptics directories from ADS1292rShield_Breakout\Processing\libraries and paste them into the libraries directory of your Processing sketchbook.
+Finally, copy the controlP5 directories from ADS1292rShield_Breakout\Processing\libraries and paste them into the libraries directory of your Processing sketchbook.

  f.
 You are all set now to get your first ECG reading visualised from the ADS1292R shield!